jacksonrayhamilton/js-ts-defs/README.md

 ## Usage

 Call `M-x js-ts-defs-jump-to-definition` to jump to the definition of the identifier at point.
+Use `M-,` to jump back.

 ## Recommended Setup